-Follow the history of the toilet and the toilet that supported the development of Japan!
+Follow the history of shit and toilets that supported the development of Nippon!

 File.26 Kawasaki Municipal Nihon Minka-en, "shit and life - from the toilet to fertilize -"

 Kawasaki Municipal Japanese Folk Garden in the Ikuta Ryokuchi is an open-air museum with a total of 25 old folk houses, including 7 nationally designated important cultural properties, scattered on a spacious site of approximately 30,000 square meters.
 The green garden, where you can enjoy seasonal flowers, is also perfect for taking a lunch with you.

 In such a peaceful landscape, a fairly unique exhibition is being held.